eritbh/yuuko/docs/docs/index.md

 Name | Type | Description
 -----|------|------------
-`defaultPrefix` | String | The default prefix the bot will respond to in guilds for which there is no other confguration.
+`prefix` | String | The default prefix the bot will respond to in guilds for which there is no other confguration.
+(Currently all of them)
 `commands` | Array&lt;Command&gt; | An array of commands which the bot looks for in messages.
 `allowMention` | Boolean | Whether or not the bot can respond to messages starting with a mention of the bot.
 `mentionPrefixRegExp` | RegExp | The RegExp used to tell whether or not a message starts with a mention of the bot.
 Only present after the 'ready' event.